Systemx-ai/Pilot-X/About.md

 We here at System-X are currently working towards perfecting level 2 autonomous driving in India.
 Pilot-X is an open source Driver's assistance system (Currently under development).
+This organisation is being developed in good faith to be compliant with the Motor Vehicles Amendment Act(2019) under new section 2B - Promotion of innovation.

 ### Goal